dwmkerr/ai-developer-guide/guides/make.md

 This approach gives consistency, discoverability of commands, and helps users who are not familiar with a platforms toolchain still get quickly started and also see how key commands work.

-We use makefiles throughout the project to standardize workflows across different platforms.
-This gives:

 In a monorepo we have module level makefiles for working in one module.
 So `ui/makefile` would have a `dev` recipe that starts the UI only in development mode.

 In a monorepo we have a project level makefile that is for working with the whole project - so `makefile` would have a `dev` recipe that starts ALL modules in development mode.
 This might call the module makefiles (e.g. a `make lint` recipe could just call each projects' `make lint`) or it might work differently, for example `make dev` might use docker compose to run a whole project.